jengibree/Project/README.md

-Group members: Xinyuan Hu, Jingyao Wang Wu, Lyla Wu

-Our emails: xhu36@u.rochester.edu, ywu143@u.rochester.edu, jwangwu@u.rochester.edu

-Submitter: Jingyao Wang Wu

-To avoid discrepancies, a TA told us that only one person should submit everything, while the other two group members can just submit the README.

 # Overview
 This program is a Bayesian Network Inference Tool designed to compute posterior probabilities using two methods: exact inference and approximate inference.
 It reads a Bayesian network structure and its associated conditional probability tables (CPTs) from an XML file.
 Users can input evidence and query variables to calculate probabilities based on the Bayesian network model.